Laboratory tests of the ordinary-mirror particle oscillations and the extended CKM matrix: Laboratory Tests

 Another example is a heavy-water (D$_2$O) detector with neutrons at room temperature.
 We have the following parameters: scattering cross sections of $\sigma($D$) = 7.64$ b and $\sigma($O$) = 4.232$ b; absorption cross sections of $\sigma_{abs}($D$) = 5.19\times 10^{-4}$ b and $\sigma_{abs}($O$) = 1.9\times 10^{-4}$ b; density of $\rho($D$_2$O$) = 1.11$ g/cm$^3$; and neutron velocity of $v=2.2\times 10^5$ cm/s.
 The corresponding ratio of the $n-n'$ oscillation rate to the absorption rate, $\lambda_{nn'} / \lambda_{abs} \simeq 0.16$, is smaller compared to the case of liquid $^4$He.
 However, a much smaller mean free path of $l =1.5$ cm results in a much smaller detector size of about 5 meters in radius to contain neutrons within the oscillation time scale of one second.

 Experiments measuring the branching fractions of $K^0_L$ and $K^0_S$ invisible decays can provide a different test (i.e., on $V_{ss'}$) of the new mirror-matter model \cite{tan2019}.
 Unfortunately, such branching fractions have not been constrained experimentally \cite{gninenko2015}.
 Under the new model assuming that the single quark mixing element $V_{qq'} \sim 0.1$, we can obtain an estimate of the branching fractions of $K^0$ invisible decays of about $10^{-6}$ for $K^0_S$ and $10^{-4}$ for $K^0_L$, which provides an explanation of the origin of baryon asymmetry in the early universe \cite{tan2019c} and is reachable with current experimental capabilities.
 Measurements of the branching fractions at current kaon production facilities can determine the mixing element $V_{ss'}$ more accurately and constrain the conditions of baryogenesis in the early universe.
 With future detector technology and accelerators, matrix elements of $V_{cc'}$ and $V_{bb'}$ could also be tested with similar measurements on the branching fractions of about $10^{-9}-10^{-10}$ for $D^0$ and $B^0$ invisible decays \cite{tan2019}.
 We may also have better chances of observing $\Lambda^0$ and $\Xi^0$ invisible decays at a branching fraction of $\sim 10^{-8}$ due to their long lifetimes.
+Better estimates of the invisible decay branching fractions of these neutral hadrons can be made assuming equivalence of the $CP$-violation and mirror symmetry breaking scales \cite{tan2020d}.

 The $n-n'$ oscillation effects could also be studied in the quasi-free medium of a halo nucleus.
 The best example is $^{11}$Be, a one-neuron halo nucleus.
 It has a 13.76 second $\beta$-decay half-life with a strong $\beta$-delayed particle decay ($\beta\alpha$) branch of 3.3\% \cite{refsgaard2019}.
 A rare decay branch of $^{11}$Be $\rightarrow$ $^{10}$Be was measured using the accelerator mass spectrometry (AMS) technique with an unexpectedly high branching ratio of $8.3\pm0.9 \times 10^{-6}$ \cite{riisager2014}.
 Considering the neutron separation energy $S_n = 501.64$ keV for $^{11}$Be, the neutron emission channel is not open while the $\beta$-delayed proton emission, i.e., the $\beta p$ decay, is energetically possible and the only possible process without new physics for $^{11}$Be $\rightarrow$ $^{10}$Be.
 A comparable branching ratio of $\beta p$ \cite{ayyad2019} was also observed in a recent measurement of decaying protons from $^{11}$Be stopped in the Active Target Time Projection Chamber (AT-TPC) \cite{ayyad2018}.
 However, various theoretical calculations \cite{borge2013,baye2011} have shown that such a $\beta p$ decay branch can only contribute to the branching ratio of $^{11}$Be $\rightarrow$ $^{10}$Be on the order of $10^{-8}$.